 \subsection{Protein Language Modelling}

-Drawing inspiration from the success of masked language modelling in natural language processing, masked protein modelling conceals part of a protein sequence and tasks a model with predicting the hidden residues~\cite{devlin2018bert,elnaggar2021prottrans}.
 As shown in the center part of Figure ~\ref{fig:architecture}, protein language modelling forms the backbone of our proposed framework, which aims to learn protein representation.
-We adopt a masking strategy similar to KeAP~\cite{zhou2023protein}, where 20\% of the amino acids in a sequence are randomly selected for masking.
-Each masked amino acid has an 80\% probability of being masked for prediction, a 10\% chance of being replaced with a random amino acid, and a 10\% chance of remaining unchanged.
+We adopt a masking strategy that each masked amino acid has an 80\% probability of being masked for prediction, a 10\% chance of being replaced with a random amino acid, and a 10\% chance of remaining unchanged.
 We then integrate protein 3D distance encoding and substructure-based molecular encoding into a protein decoder, in which we will detail in the local structure information modelling component.
 Suppose that the number of masked amino acids is $M$ and $x_i$ denotes the $i$-th amino acid. $x_{\sim i}$ denotes the sequence of amino acids excluding the masked amino acid at position $i$.
 We leverage a cross-entropy loss $\mathcal{L}_{MLM}$ to estimate masked amino acids.
-Formally, the masked protein modelling objective can be defined as:
+Formally, the masked protein modelling objective can be defined as: -0.2in \begin{small}

-where $\theta_{E}$ and $\theta_{D}$ denote the parameters of the protein sequence encoder and decoder, respectively.
-We initialize with a pre-trained BERT-like encoder: ProtBert~\cite{elnaggar2021prottrans}.
-Next, we will introduce the global structure information modelling part.
+\end{small} -0.1in where $\theta_{E}$ and $\theta_{D}$ denote the parameters of the protein sequence encoder and decoder, respectively.
+We initialise with a pre-trained BERT-like encoder: ProtBert~\cite{elnaggar2021prottrans}.